MissingLight/Poems/Camphor Rhapsody.md

 We redecorate the camphor growing in the rock.

 I will miss the flicker, then grab the hair of night.
-Looking around, departure blow vagrant¡¯s light.
+Looking around, departure blow vagrant's light.
-Dongchuan Road, I¡¯d rather you were born on the plateau
+Dongchuan Road, I'd rather you were born on the plateau
 Before all roar stagnating, we still have the silence of mountains.

 Years later, broken words are gentle.